Test data modules

 Screenshot of the example test case in Tosca Cloud.

-In this example, you want to add a time stamp to your data source.
-To do so, you've added the module to your test case and filled out its values:
+In this example, you want to add a time stamp to the data row that Tosca Cloud consumed during a test step.
+To do so, you add the module to your test case and fill out the test steps:

-• To specify the location of the data, you've populated Data set and Subset with the respective names: My example data set and Subset A.
+2. To define the location of the data source, you populate Data set and Subset with the respective names: My example data set and Subset A.

-• To define the column where you want to update data, you've replaced Column with the name of the column: Processed.
+• To define the column you want to modify, you replace <Column> with the name of the column: Processed.

-• To define the value, you've entered the dynamic date and time expression {DATETIME} into the Value column.
-At runtime, Tosca Cloud creates a time stamp based on the actual date and time.
+• To define the time stamp, you enter the dynamic date and time expression {DATETIME} into the Value column of Processed.
+At runtime, Tosca Cloud will create the time stamp based on the actual date and time.

 Screenshot of the example test case in Tosca Cloud.